mleisher/Horton/README.md

         default function
       </td>
       <td>
-        This is the function called to show hidden columns in a row added beneath the row clicked.
+        This is the function called to format the hidden columns for display in a row added beneath the row clicked.
         <p />
         <code>function showDetails(options,visible,hidden,container)</code>
         <br />